 The United States’ friendly neighbor to the north is set to make continental history by legalizing the sale of recreational marijuana.
-Canada will be the first country in North America to enact these measures and in the world, only second to Uruguay.
-But the process hasn’t come without it’s difficulties.
+Canada will be the first country in North America to enact these measures.
+In the world, it is only second to Uruguay.
+But the process hasn’t come without its difficulties.

 “There’s no exact date, but if you do the math, you’ll see it won’t be July 2018,” Canadian Health Minister Ginette Petipas Taylor told CBC News earlier this month.
 “Cannabis legalization is not about a date, it’s about a process… We want this process done as seamlessly as possible.”

-In the U.S., 26 states and the District of Columbia have some type of legalized marijuana legislation, including eight states that allow for recreational sales and consumption.
+In the U.S., 26 states and the District of Columbia have some type of legalized marijuana legislation.
+This includes eight states that allow for recreational sales and consumption.
 However, there are several important differences between the marijuana markets in the states and the Canadian system.

 What’s the Difference Between the United States and Canada Regarding Marijuana Legalization?